MNaguib2611/udacity_storefront/README.md

 - Bcrypt
 - Prettier
 - Lint
 - Joi for request validation

+## Second Submission
+- Mentioned the port where backend & database are running in readme.
+-added unit tests for models